 Located about 20 km from the town Cotahuasi, near the village Alca, you will find the Luicho thermal baths.
-The thermal baths are the product of the geothermal activity, heating the baths’ waters to temperatures of between 33°C and 38°C .
-The atmosphere in Alca is relaxed, and has a nice colourful plaza.
+The thermal baths are the product of the geothermal activity, heating the baths’ waters to temperatures of between 33°C and 38°C. The atmosphere in Alca is relaxed and has a nice colorful plaza.

 Maucallacta Archaeological Complex near Puyca

-The village Puyca is located about 40 kilometer from Cotahuasi.
-From Puyca you are only 2 kilometer away from the largest ruins of the Cotahuasi Landscape reserve: Maucallacta.
+The village Puyca is located about 40 kilometers from Cotahuasi.
+From Puyca you are only 2 kilometers away from the largest ruins of the Cotahuasi Landscape reserve: Maucallacta.

 ‘El silencio’ the inhabited pampa of Peru

-A visit to the upper part of the Cotahuasi Canyon can be as adventurous as traversing the Cotahuasi reserve all the way up to Culipampa, and the start of the Cotahuasi river.
+A visit to the upper part of the Cotahuasi Canyon can be as adventurous as traversing the Cotahuasi reserve all the way up to Culipampa, and the start of the Cotahuasi River.
 We traversed the Cotahuasi reserve by bicycle with its impressive geological formations.
-Volcanic mineral deposit give the mountains green, orange and yellow colors.
+Volcanic mineral deposits give the mountains green, orange and yellow colors.
 A spectacular sight!

 It’s a rough road leading from Cotahuasi to Culipampa, so with any means of transportation, be prepared for some bouncing around.